Emergency Generator Buyer's Guide

 Unlike smaller camping generators, medium-sized emergency portable generators can simultaneously power multiple survival appliances, including your refrigerator, sump pump, and furnace fan.

-If you want the strength of a home standby generator without the shackles of being tied down, get an X-Large portable emergency generator (10,000+ watts).
+If you want the strength of a home standby generator without being tied down, get an extra-large portable emergency generator (10,000+ watts).

 Extra-large portable generators can run your central air conditioner if sized properly.
 Check the label on your air conditioner, which will tell you either the TONS or BTUs of your system.
 If the label is missing, take a look at your main circuit panel, most air conditioners use either a 30-Amp, 40-Amp or 50-Amp double-pole circuit breaker.